 We now have the wonderful opportunity to head into our front yards again and bring the Gospel with us!
 That’s right… it’s time for S’more Neighboring!
 Get it?
-Connect with a neighbor this Fall through a S’more party or a Fall-themed get-together.
+Connect with a neighbor this fall through a S’more party or a Fall-themed get-together.
 Check out the Outreach website for more details and many other Outreach ideas!
-And stop by the Gospel Resources to pick up information on hosting a wonderful S’more party.
+And stop by the Gospel Resource display to pick up information on hosting a wonderful S’more party.
 Find many other Gospel Resources designed for the season at the church’s Gospel Resource display.

 Jesus said in Matthew 22:37-38, “And he said to him, “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
-And a second is like it: You shall love your neighbor as yourself. “
+And a second is like it: You shall love your neighbor as yourself.”

 The general flow of today’s culture drifts towards isolation, and we must resist that idea.
 Inviting neighbors to your home opens the door to new or deeper relationships that can lead to spiritual conversations.
 Do you feel intimidated reaching out in your neighborhood?
 Consider inviting another family from your Bible Fellowship or Small Group to host the evening with you.

 The interactive nature of making the s’more—roasting the marshmallow, choosing some fillings, and building the finished treat—gives people something to do with their hands and an activity to keep them from getting too nervous or feeling awkward.
-It’s a perfect way to combine something to eat AND something to do at your home.
+It’s a perfect way to combine something to eat and something to do at your home.